ottogroup/schedoscope/README.md

 ## News

+###### 11/30/2016 - Release 0.7.1

+We have released Version 0.7.1 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

+This release includes a fix removing bad default values for the driver setting `location` for some transformation types.
+Moreover, it now includes the config setting `schedoscope.hadoop.viewDataHdfsRoot` which allows one to set a root folder different from `/hdp` for view table data without having to register a new `dbPathBuilder` builder function for each view.

 ###### 11/01/2016 - Release 0.7.0

 [Spark transformations, finally](https://github.com/ottogroup/schedoscope/wiki/Spark-Transformations)!
 Build views based on Scala and Python Spark 1.6.0 jobs or run your Hive transformations on Spark.
 Test them using the Schedoscope test framework like any other transformation type. `HiveContext` is supported.